Install core components

 Step 7.
 Open Windows firewall ports

 By default, the ports on the Firewall page are opened automatically if the Windows Firewall Service is running, even if the firewall is not enabled.
 The default setting is fine for most deployments.
 For port information, see Network ports.

 (The graphic shows the port lists when you install all the core components on this machine.
 That type of installation is usually done only for test deployments.)

 Step 8.
 Review prerequisites and confirm installation

 The Summary page lists what will be installed.
 Use the Back button to return to earlier wizard pages and change selections, if needed.

 The display shows the progress of the installation:

-- Enable connections to Call Home.
-During an upgrade, this option does not appear if Call Home is already enabled or if the installer encounters an error related to the Citrix Telemetry Service.
+During an upgrade, this page does not appear if Call Home is already enabled or if the installer encounters an error related to the Citrix Telemetry Service.

 Step 10.
 Finish this installation